balacij/DrasilInvestigation/Designing Drasil's Chunks 2025/Meetings/Designing Apr 22nd.md

 * End-user: See a single "base theory" that is a flattened/resolved version of the library writer's work.

-Blackbox theories: you dont know what the contents are, you only know that it's related to one of your theories
+Blackbox theories: you don't know what the contents are, you only know that it's related to one of your theories

 ![[IMG_0146.jpeg]]